 With a little change in our own attitudes, we see people the way Christ sees them.

-Jesus promised that the Holy Spirit would come, and that the Spirit would teach the disciples everything they needed to know.
 What was it like the day that the Holy Spirit came?
-Hear what happened as God fulfilled that great promise.
+God fulfilled a great promise.

-What is the most important ingredient for success?
+For Liz, what is the most important ingredient for success?
 Is it skill, knowledge or teamwork?
-Help Liz figure it out on this week’s Kids Corner.

-Julia thought she and Lucille were best friends forever, but lately Lucille has been ignoring her.
-Join Julia as she explores the meaning of “a circle of friends.”
+Julia thought she and Lucille were best friends forever, so why has Lucille been ignoring her lately?

 An extended absence from school puts Lucille on the outside of the circle of girls in her class.
 She gets picked on and finds that Jesus is a true friend even when others abandoned her.

-Why do games always have rules?
-Help Liz figure out “what good are rules anyway”.
+Why do games always have to have rules?
+Help Liz and Grandpa figure out what's right about rules!

 Yikes!
 What happens when Liz and Lucille try to return a lunch box that belongs to someone in the weirdest family in town?

 Liz judges people based on appearances and names.
 So he's real trouble when he meets Terrene's newest dentist, Dr. Pain.

 Liz is feeling like a total failure because everything is going wrong, but Lucille has the perfect solution.

 Liz and Morrie decide to find Scooter on their own.
 Do they find him or get lost too?